Simnas: Jews

-22nd August 1941, around 113 male Jews were arrested and brought to Alytus.
-On 28th of August they were killed in Vidzgiris forest.
+On 22 August 1941, around 113 male Jews were arrested and brought to Alytus.
+On 28 August, they were killed in Vidzgiris forest.

-1st September 1941, around 69 male Jews and a few women were taken out to Alytus.
-On the 9th of September they were killed in Vidzgiris forest.
+On 1 September 1941, around 69 male Jews and a few women were taken out to Alytus.
+On 9 September, they were killed in Vidzgiris forest.

-10th September 1941, the rest of Jews were gathered in the ghetto, a former soviet army barracks outside cemetery, close to Simnas lake.
-On 12th September, all Jews were stripped down to underwear and barefoot escorted 3 km distance down to Pošnelė forest.
+On 10 September 1941, the rest of Jews were gathered in the ghetto, a former soviet army barracks outside the cemetery, close to Simnas lake.
+On 12 September, all Jews were stripped down to underwear and barefoot escorted 3 km distance down to Pošnelė forest.
 Men were killed first and women after.
 German precise raport to high commandment: 68 elderly men, 197 women and 149 children, in total 414.
 Simnas Jews were killed by a shooting squad of 3 German and 40 Lithuanians.

 7 Jews escaped massacre, 3 were caught and 4 survived.
 One of the survivors is Dovydas Gamskis, who later became a soviet clerk in the capital city.
-Two brothers, one of them Aba Gefen (Veinstein) later became an Israel diplomat.
+Two brothers, one of them Aba Gefen (Weinstein) later became an Israel diplomat.
 He wrote memoirs in the book "Defying the Holocaust: a Diplomat Report".

 In 1965, a memorial was erected in a Jews massacre place in Pošnelė forest by local sculptor Vladas Krušna.
 Today, as of 2023, at least 34 people from Simnas and villages 15 km radius around Simnas, have Righteous Among the Nations honorific from Israel.

 The synagogue 1941 - 1952 was closed.
-During the 1952 - 1984 period, building was turned into a Cultural centre.
-In 1985 it was converted to Sport school and finally closed in 2014.
-In 2016 local authorities put the building on sale, but after a protest of Jews community and Cultural heritage department, sale was suspended.
+During the 1952 - 1984 period, the building was turned into a Cultural centre.
+In 1985, it was converted to a sport school and finally closed in 2014.
+In 2016, local authorities put the building up for sale, but after a protest of the Jews community and Cultural heritage department, the sale was suspended.
 Now the synagogue is derelict and stands as a silent blame to society.